manolo-alvarez/manolo-alvarez.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Learning Ansys HFSS and SIWave to run simulations of my PCB for work.
+Learning Ansys HFSS and SIWave to run simulations of my PCBs.